 - A bachelor's degree from an accredited college or university.

 - A total undergraduate grade point average (GPA) of 3.000 on a 4.000 point scale.
 For graduate level coursework, a minimum 3.000 GPA is expected.
 Some programs may require a higher minimum undergraduate or graduate GPA.

-- International applicants must meet other minimum requirements, such as visa eligibility and documentation of financial resources, please refer to the International Graduate Application Guide.
+- International applicants must meet other minimum requirements, such as English proficiency and degree equivalencies, please refer to the International Graduate Application Guide.

 Please refer to the academic department for information regarding admissions requirements for specific academic programs; which could include, but are not limited to:

 - Copy of official transcript from each institution in which 8 or more semester credit hours were attempted

 - Current standardized test score report (GRE, GMAT, etc.) and minimum required scores

 - Goal or Personal Statement

 - Letters of Recommendation

 Applicants who do not meet the minimum University and/or program requirements may be considered for conditional admission.
 Admission in such cases will depend heavily on other indices of the student’s ability to handle graduate-level work.
 These might include strong performance on standardized tests, GPA in the major and/or other experiences that are clearly indicative of strong academic ability.